 If you live in Missouri and fail to pay spousal maintenance (alimony), you accrue debt for each month of missed payment.
 You can also face Motions for Contempt of court, which a judge can punish with jail time and additional fees.

-You may not wish to pay your ex-spouse anything after a divorce, but failing to do so can result in severe consequences.
-Unfortunately, you can even face these consequences if you are unable to pay spousal maintenance due to financial hardship.
+You may not wish to pay your ex-spouse anything after a divorce, but failing can have severe consequences.
+Unfortunately, you can even face these consequences if you cannot pay spousal maintenance due to financial hardship.

-If you are behind on your maintenance (alimony) payments, you should get in touch with an attorney.
+You should contact an attorney if you are behind on maintenance (alimony) payments.
 A legal professional may be able to help you mitigate the consequences of your debt and help you pursue a modification to the spousal maintenance order if there has been a substantial change in circumstances.

 Failing to Pay Spousal Maintenance Means Going Into Debt

-As soon as you miss the deadline to send your alimony payment, you begin to accrue debt.
-At this point, your ex-spouse can take legal action against you to enforce the maintenance order and collect the debt.
+You begin to accrue debt as soon as you miss the deadline to send your alimony payment.
+Your ex-spouse can take legal action against you to enforce the maintenance order and collect the debt.

 Your ex-spouse can ask a judge to do the following to enforce a maintenance order: